sympy/sympy/doc/src/tutorial/matrices.rst

 process, the untested zero can possibly bring issues in finding pivots for gaussian elimination, or deciding whether the matrix is inversible, or any other higher level functions which relies on the former procedures.

+Currently, the SymPy's default method of zero testing ``_iszero`` is only guaranteed to be accurate in limited domain of symbolic expressions, and any complicated expressions which are beyond its decidability are tested as ``None``s, which are mostly treated as same as ``False`` in SymPy's policies.